Radical Faeries: Sanctuaries and gatherings

-Rural land or urban buildings where Faeries come together to live a communal life are called sanctuaries', which may host gatherings from time to time.
+Rural land or urban buildings where Faeries come together to live a communal life are called sanctuaries, which may host gatherings from time to time.

+Faerie sanctuaries adapt rural living and environmentally sustainable ways of using modern technologies as part of creative expression.
+Radical Faerie communities are sometimes inspired by secular pagan or secular spiritual practices, especially those that incorporate genderqueer sensibilities.

+Sanctuaries and gatherings are generally open to all, though specific gatherings may focus on the particular spiritual experience of man-loving men co-creating temporary autonomous zones.

+Over the decades, Radical Faeries have established sanctuaries across North America, Europe, Australia, and more.
+Major residential Faerie sanctuaries in the United States include Short Mountain Sanctuary in Tennessee, Wolf Creek Sanctuary in Oregon, and Zuni Mountain Sanctuary in New Mexico.
+These properties were acquired as places for faeries to explore queer spirituality, community, and alternative living, often operating as intentional communities governed by consensus and hosting seasonal events such as Beltane and Samhain gatherings.
+Sanctuaries exist in diverse geographies, from the forests of the Pacific Northwest to the deserts of the Southwest, and have inspired further sites in Australia, the U.K., France, Thailand, and elsewhere, with Folleterre in France notable as Europe's first faerie sanctuary.

 Cultural influence

 Participants at the 1979 Faerie gathering helped establish the Sisters of Perpetual Indulgence in San Francisco that same year.

 In the late 1990s Faeries sustained the New York City Drag March, an activist event held the Friday before the corporate-sponsored NYC Pride March.
 The Drag March began in 1994 in response to attempts to ban leather and drag during festivities marking the 25th anniversary of the Stonewall riots.

-Queer as Folk episode "Stand Up for Ourselves" features a storyline where the characters Emmett and Michael attend a rural gathering to discover their "inner Faerie."
+The Queer as Folk episode "Stand Up for Ourselves" features a storyline where the characters Emmett and Michael attend a rural gathering to discover their "inner Faerie."

 Faeries were a contributing influence to the 2006 John Cameron Mitchell film Shortbus, including the casting of performance artist Justin Vivian Bond.

 Taylor Mac invokes "Radical Faerie realness ritual" during performances.